tobbik/lua-build/README.rst

 Overview
 ========

-lua-build is a Makefile and a patch which allows to build a relocateable lua installation under Linux.
+lua-build is a Makefile and a patch which allows to build a relocateable Lua installation under Linux.
 It creates a directory which can be moved freely within the filesystem.
-As such, it lays the foundation to create a self-contained Lua installation which can be tarred up and deployed on othe systems.
+As such, it lays the foundation to create a self-contained Lua installation which can be tarred up and deployed on to any linux systems.
 The approach has some overlap with LuaRocks but it had been developed for an inhouse system.

 Purpose